awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 # Configuring resource data sync for Inventory<a name="sysman-inventory-datasync"></a>

-This topic describes how to set up and configure resource data sync for Systems Manager Inventory\.
+This topic describes how to set up and configure resource data sync for AWS Systems Manager Inventory\.
 For information about resource data sync for Systems Manager Explorer, see [Setting up Systems Manager Explorer to display data from multiple accounts and Regions](Explorer-resource-data-sync.md)\.

 ## About resource data sync<a name="systems-manager-inventory-datasync-about"></a>

 You can use Systems Manager resource data sync to send inventory data collected from all of your managed instances to a single Amazon Simple Storage Service \(Amazon S3\) bucket\.
 Resource data sync then automatically updates the centralized data when new inventory data is collected\.
-With all inventory data stored in a target S3 bucket, you can use services like Amazon Athena and Amazon QuickSight to query and analyze the aggregated data\.
+With all inventory data stored in a target Amazon S3 bucket, you can use services like Amazon Athena and Amazon QuickSight to query and analyze the aggregated data\.

 For example, say that you've configured inventory to collect data about the operating system \(OS\) and applications running on a fleet of 150 managed instances\.
 Some of these instances are located in a hybrid data center, and others are running in Amazon Elastic Compute Cloud \(Amazon EC2\) across multiple AWS Regions\.
 If you have *not* configured resource data sync, you either need to manually gather the collected inventory data for each instance, or you have to create scripts to gather this information\.
 You would then need to port the data into an application so that you can run queries and analyze it\.

 With resource data sync, you perform a one\-time operation that synchronizes all inventory data from all of your managed instances\.
-After the sync is successfully created, Systems Manager creates a baseline of all inventory data and saves it in the target S3 bucket\.
-When new inventory data is collected, Systems Manager automatically updates the data in the S3 bucket\.
+After the sync is successfully created, Systems Manager creates a baseline of all inventory data and saves it in the target Amazon S3 bucket\.
+When new inventory data is collected, Systems Manager automatically updates the data in the Amazon S3 bucket\.
 You can then quickly and cost\-effectively port the data to Amazon Athena and Amazon QuickSight\.

-Diagram 1 shows how resource data sync aggregates inventory data from managed instances in Amazon EC2 and a hybrid environment to a target S3 bucket\.
+Diagram 1 shows how resource data sync aggregates inventory data from managed instances in Amazon EC2 and a hybrid environment to a target Amazon S3 bucket\.
 This diagram also shows how resource data sync works with multiple AWS accounts and AWS Regions\.

 **Diagram 1: Resource data sync with multiple AWS accounts and AWS Regions**

 ![\[Systems Manager resource data sync architecture\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-resource-data-sync.png)

 If you delete a managed instance, resource data sync preserves the inventory file for the deleted instance\.
-For running instances, however, resource data sync automatically overwrites old inventory files when new files are created and written to the S3 bucket\.
+For running instances, however, resource data sync automatically overwrites old inventory files when new files are created and written to the Amazon S3 bucket\.
 If you want to track inventory changes over time, you can use the AWS Config service to track the `SSM:ManagedInstanceInventory` resource type\.
 For more information, see [Getting Started with AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html)\.

 Use the procedures in this section to create a resource data sync for Inventory by using the Amazon S3 and AWS Systems Manager consoles\.
 You can also use AWS CloudFormation to create or delete a resource data sync\.
 To use AWS CloudFormation, add the [AWS::SSM::ResourceDataSync](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-resourcedatasync.html) resource to your AWS CloudFormation template\.
 For information, see one of the following documentation resources:
 + [AWS CloudFormation Resource for Resource Data Sync in AWS Systems Manager](http://aws.amazon.com/blogs/mt/aws-cloudformation-resource-for-resource-data-sync-in-aws-systems-manager/) \(blog\)
 + [Working with AWS CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html) in the *AWS CloudFormation User Guide*

 **Note**
-You can use AWS Key Management Service \(AWS KMS\) to encrypt inventory data in the S3 bucket\.
+You can use AWS Key Management Service \(AWS KMS\) to encrypt inventory data in the Amazon S3 bucket\.
 For an example of how to create an encrypted sync by using the AWS Command Line Interface \(AWS CLI\) and how to work with the centralized data in Amazon Athena and Amazon QuickSight, see [Walkthrough: Use Resource Data Sync to aggregate inventory data](sysman-inventory-resource-data-sync.md)\.

 ## Before you begin<a name="sysman-inventory-datasync-before-you-begin"></a>

-Before you create a resource data sync, use the following procedure to create a central S3 bucket to store aggregated inventory data\.
+Before you create a resource data sync, use the following procedure to create a central Amazon S3 bucket to store aggregated inventory data\.
 The procedure describes how to assign a bucket policy that enables Systems Manager to write inventory data to the bucket from multiple accounts\.
-If you already have an S3 bucket that you want to use to aggregate inventory data for resource data sync, then you must configure the bucket to use the policy in the following procedure\.
+If you already have an Amazon S3 bucket that you want to use to aggregate inventory data for resource data sync, then you must configure the bucket to use the policy in the following procedure\.

-**To create and configure an S3 bucket for resource data sync**
+**To create and configure an Amazon S3 bucket for resource data sync**

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.